-You've probably heard of Annecy, one of (if not THE) prettiest towns in France.
+You've probably heard of the alpine town of Annecy, one of (if not THE) prettiest towns in France.
 It has a gorgeous lake, spectacular mountains, and a delightful medieval quarter.
 It's hard not to love!

-It's an ideal day trip from Lyon and takes about two hours by train, with the first train leaving Lyon around 7am and the last train leaving Annecy around 7.30pm.
+It's a perfect day trip from Lyon and takes about two hours by train, with the first train leaving Lyon around 7am and the last train leaving Annecy around 7.30pm.
 This means you can have lunch in Annecy, but you'll have to plan on having dinner back in Lyon.

 This day trip is ideal if you want to walk on cobblestones and under arcades, but also take a break by the lake.